qpdf/qpdf/manual/cli.rst

       Exclude page labels (explicit page numbers) from the output file.

-   Exclude page labels (explicit page numbers) from the output file.
+   Exclude page labels (explicit page numbers) from the output file by omitting the ``/PageLabels`` dictionary in the document catalog.
    See also :qpdf:ref:`--set-page-labels`.

 .. qpdf:option:: --set-page-labels label-spec ... --